floramatos/Credit_Risk_Analysis/README.md

-# Credit_Risk_Analysis
+# Credit Risk Analysis
+Training and evaluating supervised machine learning models for the prediction of credit card risk.

 ## Overview of the analysis
-The purpose of this project was to employ different techniques to train and evaluate models for the analysis of credit card risk.

-****Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.
+The goal of the present project was to choose the best machine learning model to predict credit card risk.
+As low-risk loans are more frequent than high-risk loans, the models evaluated needed to account for the imbalance in the probability of the outcomes.
+Six different models were tested, 4 resampling methods and 2 ensemble methods.

-Dataset source: LendingClub, a peer-to-peer lending services company.
+Dataset source: LendingClub.

 ## Results
 Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
 Use screenshots of your outputs to support your results.